All Episodes

 You keep at it.

-People like you are gonna be instrumental in uh ultimately making a huge difference.
+People like you are going to be instrumental in ultimately making a huge difference.

-And I mean a real difference in a in a positive way.
+And I mean a real difference in a positive way.

-Well, apparently Charlie Rose was uh on a CNN program.
+Well, apparently Charlie Rose was on a CNN program.

 I think it was a CNN program.

-And indicated that the debate tonight, large amount of time will be spent asking the Republican candidates about Occupy Wall Street now.
+Read this briefly and indicated that the debate tonight, large amount of time will be spent asking the Republican candidates about Occupy Wall Street Now.

 And the reason is that not one Republican has come out in solidarity with the protesters while Obama has.

-So Charlie Rose said, We're gonna really hound these Republicans about occupy Wall Street Now protests during the debate.
+So Charlie Rose said, we're going to really hound these Republicans about Occupy Wall Street Now protests during the debate.

 Hi, Rush.